mlohajner/nemo_yt-dlp/README.md

 ## Usage

 It's just a copy-paste action.
-Copy a video URL, then "paste" it into a folder using the Nemo action.
+Copy a video URL, then "paste" it into a folder.
 Everything else (reading the clipboard, validating the URL, parsing timestamps, running `yt-dlp`, handling errors, opening the result) happens automatically behind the scene.

 1. Copy a video URL (YouTube, Facebook, or any supported site) to your clipboard.
 2. In Nemo, right-click inside the folder where you want the file, and pick